 - ☐ See page 4-8.
-Remove the diskette drive along with the diskette drive holder from the system unit - □ Disconnect the power, sound and signal cables from the CD-ROM. - □ Rempve the four screws on both sides of the CD-ROM holder.
+Remove the diskette drive along with the diskette drive holder from the system unit. - □ Disconnect the power, sound and signal cables from the CD-ROM. - □ Remove the two screws from each side of the CD-ROM drive holder.

-□ Pull the CD-ROM drive forward from the securing holder to remove it.
+□ Slide the CD-ROM drive forward to remove it.